theomannen/Directory_comparisons/README.md

 After running the script, run the <detector.py> script with the path to the newly made directory.

 ## Contents
-This script includes the functionality of: <br>
+This script includes the functionality of:
 * new: Displays files found in the second directory path, which were not found in the first
-* sizes: Displays the size of all files which have copies, in bytes<br>
+* sizes: Displays the size of all files which have copies, in bytes
--find <EXTENSION>: Only runs the program on files which have the extension written by the user in <EXTENSION><br>
+* find <EXTENSION>: Only runs the program on files which have the extension written by the user in <EXTENSION>